amoore3234/job-portal-service/README.md

 # Getting Started

 ## Starting the Job Portal Service Container
-The `env_template` file contains default variables to store your datbase credentials and other sensitive data.
+The `env_template` file contains default variables to store your database credentials and other sensitive data.
 Create a `.env` file in your project and copy the environment variables from the template and store them into the new config file.
 Ensure the file is referenced in `.gitignore`.
   - For the `POSTGRES_DATABASE_URL` environment variable, you may run into issues connecting to the database.
 If so, ensure that the host name in the url string points to the postgresql container.
 Ex: `postgresql://[user]:[password]@[container name]/[database]`

 ### Running the Application
+  - Build the application locally
+    - `mvn clean install`
   - Start and build the application with the required docker command
     - `docker compose --env-file .env -f docker/docker-compose.yml up --build -d`